NeuroMorphoOrg/PaperBot/README.md

 ## 4. The Crontab Services

-Now that everuything is set is fun to see from the Web page how the DB populates.
+Now that everything is set, it is fun to see how the Database populates from the Web page.

 ### 4.1.
 Configuration file